Here is what the new Shiny app for data viewing/extraction will look like. A functional app is scheduled to be released in December 2017.

 A few updates.
 We are apparently on omics.com https://omictools.com/foodmicrobionet-tool

 Feel free to review our web site.

-Plus, with Danilo Ercolini, Francesca De Filippis and Teresa Zotta we have submitted a couple of manuscript.
-One has a few useful scripts attached, I will make them available with the data as soon as it is accepted (however, if you are shrewd enough you can find them yourself).
-The other is on microbial association networks (guest star Karoline Faust, whom I thank)
+Plus, with Danilo Ercolini, Francesca De Filippis and Teresa Zotta we have submitted a couple of manuscripts.
+One has a few useful scripts attached, I will make them available with the data as soon as the manuscript is accepted (however, if you are shrewd enough you can find them yourself).
+The other is on microbial association networks (guest star Karoline Faust, whom I thank).

 Two posters related to FoodMicrobionet will be on display at FoodMicro 2016, Dublin.
 I am afraid that the quality of the images on the posters is not the best (but they fold nicely in a suitcase).
 You can see the images at higher resolution in the .pdf versions.